itsjeffro/docker-php/example/README.md

 ````

 ### Run example web application
-Next, you may run the example web application.
+Next, you may run the example web application after adding `127.0.0.1 local.demo.com` to your host file.

 ```
 docker-compose up -d